chrisg2/snaptest-dotnet/docs/CreatingAndUpdatingSnapshots.md

 }
 ```

-An alternate way to create a missing snapshot is to (temporarily) change the test code to set the `CreateMissingSnapshots` setting value to `true`, run the test, and then revert the test code.
+An alternate way to create a missing snapshot is to (temporarily) change the test code to set the `CreateMissingSnapshots` setting to `true`, run the test, and then revert the test code.

 For example, given the following NUnit test: